What Is a Good Substitute for Buttermilk?

 You can also make soured milk with cream of tartar.
 Use 1 3/4 teaspoons cream of tartar per cup of milk.
 Because cream of tartar can get clumpy when stirred into liquids, some people prefer to mix it with their recipe's dry ingredients.
 In this case, use an equal measurement of milk for the buttermilk amount.

-Dips and Dressings
+Buttermilk Substitute for Dips and Dressings

 Plain yogurt works well if you're making a dip, dressing or marinade.
 Thin it with a little water or milk to mimic the consistency of regular buttermilk, then use this mixture cup-for-cup in your recipe.

-Marinades and Brines
+Buttermilk Substitute for Marinades and Brines

 If you're planning to brine chicken in buttermilk, to fry or roast it, you're in luck – you can use thinned yogurt or soured milk.
 For the best tenderizing flavor, opt for a scant cup of milk with 1 tablespoon of fresh lemon juice, then add seasonings like salt, freshly ground pepper, paprika and minced fresh garlic or a dash of garlic powder.